SmitaJShetty/rebu/README.md

 Arguments that are to be provided for Get are pickupdate, comma separated list of medallions, fresh value.
 When fresh is set to true (case insensitive), data is fetched from mysql db;

-Gomod is used in this implementation, go1.12.5 is used.
+Gomod is used in this implementation.
+I've implemented and tested with version go1.12.5.
 Any version that supports gomod can be used to test this.
+Go has to be available locally.

-Setup instructions:
+** Setup instructions **:

 Set up environment parameters:
 ```